MohammadKhGh99/IntroToCS-67101/README.md

 # IntroToCS-67101
-This Repository for all my Introduction to Computer Science 67101 Course.
+This Repository for my Introduction to Computer Science 67101 Course.